10 Most Common Hospital Emergency Codes and Their Meanings

 Hospital emergency codes have often varied widely by location — even within hospitals in the exact same community.
 This potential for confusion has led many states to adopt standardized codes for all hospitals.

 Three years later, Maryland mandated that all acute hospitals in the state have uniform codes.
-According to a 2018 report by the American Society for Health Care Risk Management (ASHRM), other states that recommend color code standardization include Arizona, Kansas, Kentucky, Louisiana, New Hampshire, New Jersey, Oregon, Rhode Island, Washington and West Virginia (Figure 1).
+According to a January 2020 report from the Iroquois Healthcare Association (IHA), other states that recommend color code standardization include Arizona, Colorado, Florida, Hawaii, Kansas, Kentucky, Louisiana, Maryland, New Hampshire, North Carolina, Ohio, Oregon, Rhode Island, Washington, West Virginia and Wisconsin.

 Code White indicates a baby or child is experiencing a life-threatening medical emergency.
 Having a different code for a pediatric emergency is important since treating children often requires specialized equipment.